 confirm UE behaviour if it is possible to configure a carrier that is not fully contained in the NR band, i.e. the carrier can extend beyond the low edge of the band and/or the high edge of the band?

-RAN1 response: if it were possible to configure a UE with a carrier that is not fully contained in the NR band, RAN1 specifications would be compatible with such a configuration (ref the answer to the previous question).
-However, it is RAN1 understanding that such a capability cannot be indicated by the UE (RAN2 to confirm) and a UE configured to do something it did not indicate being capable of cannot be assumed to follow the configuration.
-Hence, according to RAN1 understanding of RAN2 and RAN4 specifications, such a configuration is not possible.
+RAN1 response: RAN1 understanding is that there is no defined UE behaviour for a carrier that is not fully contained in a NR band as the UE capability of supported maximum bandwidth is defined on a per CC/per Band/Per BC basis, which assumes the indicated BW for a given CC is within a defined NR band.

 For the overlapping CBWs from network perspective (one cell approach):